priyanshu6091/backendtask/README.md

 A backend service for an AI-powered quiz application that generates quizzes, evaluates responses, provides hints, and allows retrying quizzes.

+## Quick Start

+### Testing the Deployed API
+The API is already deployed and ready to use:
+1. Import the Postman collection from `postman/ai_quizzer_collection_deployed.json`
+2. Use the deployed API at: [https://backendtask-occz.onrender.com](https://backendtask-occz.onrender.com)
+3. Start with the Login endpoint to get an auth token

+### Running Locally
+1. Install dependencies: `npm install`
+2. Configure .env file (see Setup Instructions)
+3. Start the server: `npm start`
+4. Test endpoints using the included Postman collection

 ## Features

 - **Authentication** - Mock authentication with JWT